-- 75 (1) The operator of a licensed day care centre shall maintain records including- - (a) each child's name and address; - (b) the name, address and telephone number of the child's parent; - (c) the name, address and telephone number of a person to be contacted in the event of an emergency if a parent is not available; - (d) the names of persons to whom the child may be released; - (e) any medical, physical or developmental conditions relevant to the care of the child; - (f) the name, address and telephone number of the child's physician and relevant health insurance information; - (g) records of such other matters as may be prescribed.

-(2) The operator of a licensed day care centre shall furnish to the Director of the Department of Health such records, returns and reports as the Director of the Department of Health requests in such form and manner and within such time as the Director of the Department of Health may require.
+- (1) The operator of a licensed day care centre shall maintain records including- - (a) each child's name and address; - (b) the name, address and telephone number of the child's parent; - (c) the name, address and telephone number of a person to be contacted in the event of an emergency if a parent is not available; - (d) the names of persons to whom the child may be released; - (e) any medical, physical or developmental conditions relevant to the care of the child; - (f) the name, address and telephone number of the child's physician and relevant health insurance information; - (g) records of such other matters as may be prescribed. - (2) The operator of a licensed day care centre shall furnish to the Chief Medical Officer such records, returns and reports as the Chief Medical Officer requests in such form and manner and within such time as the Chief Medical Officer may require.